 - Attributes the success of endeavors to the group.

 - Does not say I and me in response to many questions.

 - When describing past approaches, problem-solving, achievements, endeavors, and projects, in response to other interview questions, includes forming a team or teamwork solutions as viable options.

 Interview Question Answers About the Core Value of Delighting Customers

 This is a second example that illustrates how to assess answers to cultural fit interview questions.

-- Uses examples in his or her answers to interview questions that demonstrate a commitment to serving customers and meeting or exceeding customer needs,
+- Uses examples in their answers to interview questions that demonstrate a commitment to serving customers and meeting or exceeding customer needs.

-- When asked about values, the purpose of the business, goals, and other related concepts lists the customer as the key reason for existing, and
+- When asked about values, the purpose of the business, goals, and other related concepts lists the customer as the key reason for existing.

 - Has stories to tell during the interviews that illustrate serving customers.

 You will never find the perfect employee, the perfect manager, or the perfect boss, but you can find an employee who will contribute to, not tear apart, the work environment that you provide for employees.
 Carefully assessing your candidate's responses to cultural fit interview questions, as suggested in the above examples, will help you select an employee who will fit well into your workplace culture.